 A betting system is a repeatable set of rules that defines when to place a bet.
 For example, "Bet the under on Pacers road games when the total is above 220."
 The system is then backtested against historical data to measure its win rate, ROI, and profit.

 You describe a betting angle in plain English — like "How do the Lakers do on the moneyline at home this season?"
-The AI translates that into a database query, runs it against every qualifying game, and returns the win-loss record, ROI, and profit.
+Optimus translates that into a database query, runs it against every qualifying game, and returns the win-loss record, ROI, and profit.
 You can then save it as a system and track it going forward.

 Yes.
 You can adjust filters like team, season, bet type, and conditions after a system is created.
 Each change regenerates the backtest so you can see how different rules affect performance.
 You can also save named versions to compare variations.